Sagara (Hinduism)

 Sagara (सगर) is a king of the Suryavamsha dynasty in Hinduism.
 The son of Bahuka, he ruled the city of Ayodhya, with two wives, and 60,001 sons.

 Legend

 Birth

-Sagara was born to Bāhuka, and his wife, Yadavi, at the ashrama of Sage Aurva, while seeking refuge in the hermitage from the attacks of Tālajaṅgha, the king of Hehaya.
+Saagar was born to Bāhuka, and his wife, Yadavi, at the ashrama of Sage Aurva, while seeking refuge in the hermitage from the attacks of Tālajaṅgha, the king of Hehaya.
 While Yadavi was in the seventh month of her pregnancy, her co-wife administered a poison to her, due to which she remained pregnant for seven years.
 When Bahuka died in the hermitage, Yadavi was ready to follow him in his funeral pyre, but was prevented by Aurva, who promised her that her child would grow up to become a great and fortunate emperor.
 Yadavi delivered shortly.
 As the poison (gara) given to her by her co-wife had immobilised her pregnancy, Aurva named her son Sagara (Sa-with, gara-poison).